Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 Well that might explain some of it.
 Engagement is incredibly skewed.
 It looks like nearly all tweets have less than 100 total engagements.
 Specifically, the mean of engagements is ~42 while the standard deviation is over 200.
 The skew is 24.85, which means only 20% of tweets are above average.
 <br>
-I thought that perhaps this could be a problem of the individual components of engagement not having the same disstribution (as a reminder these are retweets, likes, replies, url clicks and profile clicks).
+I thought that perhaps this could be a problem of the individual components of engagement not having the same distribution (as a reminder these are retweets, likes, replies, url clicks and profile clicks).
 I normalized each of the columns via maximum absolute scaling so that each value is between -1 and 1 to make direct comparison more legible.
 Using the follwing formula: <br><br>

 <img width="218" alt="Screen Shot 2022-09-06 at 11 12 45 PM" src="https://user-images.githubusercontent.com/13599213/188802118-68cfbcdb-5228-42a1-bbe8-dc59728d6fc1.png">
 <br>